 UMBI coverage limits are usually expressed as two figures, one for the maximum dollar amount of UMBI that your insurer will pay per person and the other for the maximum amount per accident.
 For example, a policy with UMBI limits of $10,000/$30,000 would have coverage up to $10,000 for one person’s injuries and up to $30,000 total for all injuries caused by one car accident.

 UMBI coverage is required in less than half of states, but drivers can buy it in most states even if it is not mandatory.
 States with mandatory UMBI usually require limits equal to the state’s bodily injury liability coverage limits, since UMBI is meant to be a substitute for the at-fault driver’s liability insurance.

 Uninsured Motorist Bodily Injury vs. Other Insurance

-Uninsured motorist bodily injury is also an inexpensive coverage option, since it usually costs about 5% of you total annual premium.
+Uninsured motorist bodily injury is also an inexpensive coverage option since it usually costs about 5% of your total annual premium.